Full-Time Program Manager

 To apply for this position or view the full job description, visit Careers at the University of Rochester and search for the position title or Job Code 1254.

 Gateways Music Festival and the University of Rochester value diversity and are committed to equal opportunity for persons regardless of age, color, disability, domestic violence status, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation or any other status protected by law.
 Further, Gateways and the University comply with all applicable non-discrimination laws in the administration of their policies, admissions, employment, and access to and treatment in their programs and activities.Job Categories: Music.
 Job Types: Full-Time.
-Job Tags: festival, management, manager, media, music, and programs.
+Job Tags: management, manager, media, and music.
 States: New York.

 Please Share the Program Manager job: